ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 ## Overview

-The application is configured to use [Jest](https://jestjs.io) as it's testing framework and runner. <a href="https://testing-library.com/docs/react-testing-library/intro" target="_blank"> React Testing Library</a> is bundled with our application, which is used to facilitate testing React components.
+Ionic Framework React applications use [Jest](https://jestjs.io) as it's testing framework and runner. <a href="https://testing-library.com/docs/react-testing-library/intro" target="_blank"> React Testing Library</a> is included to write unit tests that test React components.

-You may be used to testing React components with Enzyme.
-React Testing Library is similar but tests against actual DOM nodes, instead of dealing with instances of rendered React components.
-We will learn how to use React Testing Library as we write unit tests.

 The `npm test` script will run all of our tests and then watch for changes to the code.